dotnet/sign/docs/Deployment.md

 Then you can proceed to the portal by navigating to the root URL in a browser and following the steps in the [admin guide](Administration.md) to create a sign service user account, specify the configuration settings, and create/upload a certificate.

+## 7. Sign Client configuration

+You'll need to provide the client configuration to your users.
+There are two parts to the configuration:

+1. Public part, the `appsettings.json` file that the Sign Client requires.
+You'll need the `ClientId`, `TenantId`, Service Url, and `ResourceId`.
+An example of this is in the main readme.
+2. Secret part.
+The username and password should be treated securely as secrets.
+AppVeyor allows you to encrypt certain settings; VSTS has secret variables and other build systems have something similar.
+Technically the username isn't really a secret, but there's no reason to provide any additional information to give an attacker a head-start, so best keep that secret too.

 # VM configuration

 Use IIS on Server 2016.
 Under the App Pool advanced settings, Set the App Pool CLR version to `No Managed Code` and "Load User Profile" to `true`.
 Edit your `appsettings.json` accordingly as per the above table.
 You can put the `appsettings.json` file in the `~/App_Data` directory and the application will pick it up.
 You'll need to install the .NET Core as described here: https://docs.microsoft.com/en-us/aspnet/core/publishing/iis.